kekse1/ansi.js/README.md

 I'm overridine the regular `.write()` function of the `(Write-)Stream` (which also holds for the `process.stdio`), so it'll only save the last used color(s) when it's really writing some data, not only on generating the sequences (see the functions in my `ANSI` class).

-If you work with partial data, it's really not difficult: so I'm using a state object within the streams, so parsing can resume later (e.g. if your sequences start, but end within the next chunk(s)).

 ## References
 * https://en.m.wikipedia.org/wiki/ANSI_escape_code